VespianRex/lib2docScrape/docs/url_handling_migration.md

     print(f"Rejected URL: {url_info.error_message}") # Same API for checking validity
 ```
 *Key Change: Update the import path.*

+## Architecture Diagram

+A Mermaid diagram illustrating the architecture of the modular URL handling system is planned for this section.
+The content for this diagram was expected from `cline_docs/nextSteps.md` (lines 42-69) but was not found in that location.

 ## Advanced Use Cases